 - An online business located in Tennessee is selling taxable products to Tennessee residents

-- An out-of-state business selling over $500,000 of taxable products and services to Tennessee residents
+- A remote seller or an out-of-state business selling over $500,000 of taxable products and services to Tennessee residents

-Tangible personal property is defined at items that can be seen, weighed, measured, felt, or touched.
+Tangible personal property is defined as items that can be seen, weighed, measured, felt, or touched.
 Pre-written computer software is also considered as well.

 What products and services are taxable in Tennessee?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Tennessee.
+There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of Tennessee.
 Common examples include: